Havana in 3 Days

 Malecón

-After breakfast, we set forth for a walk along the Malecón towards Old Havana.
-The Malecón is a 7 kilometre long strip which runs along the northern edge of the city, skirting Havana Bay.
-The portion between the Nacional and the Old Town is around 3 kilometres.
+The Malecón is a 7 kilometre long coastal strip, which runs along the northern edge of the city, skirting Havana Bay.
+From the Nacional to the Old Town is around 3 kilometres.
 Some of the buildings are beautifully restored, others lie decaying.
 Somehow the urban decay just adds to the city’s charm.

 Malecón